shimanek/cpfem_opt/docs/source/input.rst

 param_additional_legend
 =======================
-**list of strings:** Extra parameters in addition to those in :ref:`param_list` that will be plotted in the single stress-strain plots showing the best-fit parameter set and its comparable experimental curve.
+**list of strings:** Extra parameters in addition to those in :ref:`params` that will be plotted in the single stress-strain plots showing the best-fit parameter set and its comparable experimental curve.
 Useful if one hardening parameter has been manually set in :ref:`param_file` but is still of interest to the plotted results.